chesstastic-org/monster-chess/README.md

 #### Board State

-Because `monster_chess` is aiming to support all chess variants, a general modification of FEN is used for this (with a specific version of FEN for the base game of chess itself.)
+Because `monster-chess` is aiming to support all chess variants, a general modification of FEN is used for this (with a specific version of FEN for the base game of chess itself.)
 This version of FEN for the board state itself is the same as the typical chess FEN, with the following additions:

 - The FEN variant can support more or less than 8 rows and 8 columns.
 - The FEN variant can support custom pieces, by defining the custom piece symbol (eg. `A` for Archbishops) in the piece's `get_piece_symbol` method.